Eloy Jiménez Player Props: White Sox vs. Rays

-The Chicago White Sox, including Eloy Jimenez (hitting .184 in his past 10 games, with two home runs, three walks and three RBI), battle starter Zach Eflin and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.
+After going 0-for-4 in his most recent game, Eloy Jimenez and the Chicago White Sox face the Tampa Bay Rays (who will start Shane McClanahan) at 7:10 PM ET on Thursday.

-In his most recent game, he hit a home run while going 1-for-4 against the Rays.
+In his last game he had a hitless showing (0-for-4) against the Blue Jays.

 Eloy Jiménez Game Info & Props vs. the Rays